A Third Rail No More: Incoming House Democrats Embrace Gun Control

 Responding to the shooting that left 12 dead in her home state of California, House Democratic Leader Nancy Pelosi says there is "bipartisan legislation to have common sense background checks" pic.twitter.com/3w9xlPvHcE— CNN Politics (@CNNPolitics) November 9, 2018

-Last week, after the shooting in California, the likely incoming speaker Nancy Pelosi told CNN she wants action on "common-sense background checks to prevent guns going into the wrong hands."
+Last week, after the shooting in California, the likely incoming speaker, Nancy Pelosi, told CNN she wants action on "common-sense background checks to prevent guns going into the wrong hands."

 "This will be a priority for us in the next Congress," she added.

 Following last week's elections, there is now a committed group of Democrats in the new House who will likely push for new gun restrictions.
-Still, such bills are highly-unlikely to pass a Republican-controlled Senate or be signed into law by President Trump.
+Still, such bills are highly unlikely to pass a Republican-controlled Senate or be signed into law by President Trump.

-"The House is now going to be the seat of power for Democrats at the federal level, so it's really going to drive the agenda for what the Democratic party stands for going into the primary in 2020," said Lanae Erickson, vice president for social policy and politics at the center-left think tank Third Way.
+"The House is now going to be the seat of power for Democrats at the federal level, so it's really going to drive the agenda for what the Democratic Party stands for going into the primary in 2020," said Lanae Erickson, vice president for social policy and politics at the center-left think tank Third Way.

 While any gun-related legislation Democrats might pass may never make it into law, Erickson says, House Democrats can show voters what their party would do if it gains more power.

-Democrats newly-united around gun control
+Democrats newly united around gun control

 But Democratic unity around gun reform is a somewhat new idea.
 In the past couple of years, guns have become a litmus test for Democrats, in much the same way as abortion or gay marriage.
 This cycle, the NRA supported just three House Democrats.
 Just a decade ago, far more Democrats sought out the group's approval.